-In January, Klarna announced that businesses in 25 countries using Stripe could offer Klarna's payment options, which could be another potentially valuable source of revenue growth.
+In January, Klarna announced that businesses in 25 countries using Stripe could offer Klarna's payment options, which could be another valuable source of revenue growth.

-The news of the IPO filing appears to have been a factor in CHRY's share price rise over the latter half of Q4 2024.
-The additional liquidity that an exit would likely create could be transformative for CHRY's balance and could help narrowing the discount.
+The news of the IPO filing was a factor in CHRY's share price rise over the latter half of Q4 2024.
+The additional liquidity that an exit would create would transform CHRY's balance and should help contribute to further discount narrowing.